shayan-zaheer/ezscript/README.md

 # EZScript

-**EZScript** is a real-time collaborative code editor built using the MERN stack (MongoDB, Express, React, Node.js) and integrated with Socket.io for live collaboration.
+**EZScript** is a real-time collaborative code editor built using React and Node.js, integrated with Socket.io for live collaboration.
 The platform allows multiple users to edit and run code simultaneously, supporting JavaScript only for now, via the Piston API.

 ## Demo of the Application

 https://github.com/user-attachments/assets/b96d0f11-3d08-4c42-ad19-52a0716fb1f5

-- ** Handling multiple users and assigning roles **
+- **Handling multiple users and assigning roles**

 https://github.com/user-attachments/assets/0fb408ba-22af-4596-b3a2-d75838a25b48